 Clemson, SC 29634

 If you cancel your registration more than 72 hours before a class, your registration fee will be refunded, less a $35 processing fee.
 If you do not cancel before the 72 hour deadline your registration fee will not be refunded.
-You may send a substitute in your place, provided that you inform us of the substitute’s name no later than 24 hours before the training.
+You may send a substitute in your place, provided that you have paid your registration.
 No-shows will not have their registration fee refunded.